 The submitter of any event will need the NetID of the department head or authorized reviewer.
 Once the department head or authorized reviewer has reviewed the event, they can submit the event directly to the Division of Public Safety compliance coordinator.
 For the events sponsored or hosted by a university department, the compliance coordinator will verify that the department has plans to comply with the policy.
-The executive director of public safety will give final approval.
-This approval process may take up to three business days.
+The Executive Director of Emergency Management or designee will give final approval.

 If you have any difficulty entering an event or want to check on the status of an event, you may contact the compliance coordinator.

 My department is hiring a minor to work as extra help for the summer.
 Do we have to complete a protection of minors event form?

 Yes.
 A form needs to be completed for minors who are working as extra help for any time period, or even just volunteering, in a university department.

 My event is mainly for incoming students who are attending an orientation event.
 Some of those attending will be under 18.
 Do I need to complete a protection of minors event form?